tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 Currently, TRTC supports mainstream Bluetooth earphones and peripherals, but for some devices, there are still compatibility issues.
 We recommend that you use our official demos and QQ audio/video calls to test the compatibility of a device.

 [](id:que53)
 ### How do I get information such as the upstream/downstream bitrate, resolution, packet loss rate, and audio sample rate of a TRTC audio/video call?
 You can call the `onStatistics()` API of the SDK to get the statistics.

 [](id:que54)
 ### Does TRTC’s background music API `playBGM()` support online music?
 No. Currently, it supports only local music.
-You can download an online music file and then call `playBGM()` to play it back.
+You can download an online music file and then call `playBGM()` to play it.

 [](id:que55)
 ### Can I set the local audio capturing volume or the playback volume of each remote user?